sachinhuller-design/literacy-classification-ml-assignment/README.md

 ## 4. Models used

-The assignment document specifies five model rows in its comparison table: Logistic Regression, Decision Tree, kNN, Naive Bayes and Random Forest.
+The model specifies five model rows in its comparison table: Logistic Regression, Decision Tree, kNN, Naive Bayes and Random Forest.

 ### Model comparison from the prepared 80/20 stratified split